-Organizing your home office or workspace can seem impossible when you don’t know where to start or which tools to get.
-We understand this frustration and outlined one option for combatting workplace disorganization in our DIY home and office filing piece.
+Organizing your home office or work space can seem impossible when you don’t know where to start or which tools to get.
+We understand this frustration and outlined one option for combating workplace disorganization in our DIY home and office filing piece.
 But even armed with this guide on how to file, you might still be left with questions – questions like, ‘what kind of folder types do I need, exactly?’

 It’s a valid concern, since when it comes to folders, options can be overwhelming.
 We’re here to remove some of the mystery from folders.